A small bead of mass m is constrained to slide without friction i... | Channels for Pearson+

 Centripetal Force

 Centripetal force is the net force required to keep an object moving in a circular path, directed towards the center of the circle.
-In this scenario, the bead experiences centripetal force due to its circular motion within the hoop, which is provided by the gravitational force acting on it and the normal force from the hoop's surface.
+In the context of the bead in the hoop, this force is necessary to counteract the gravitational force acting on the bead and maintain its circular motion.
+The balance between gravitational force and the required centripetal force determines the maximum height the bead can achieve within the hoop.

 Recommended video: